RafaelDavisH/notes-blog/src/content/blog/added-copy-code-button.md

 description: After figuring out how to styled the fetched posst from Hashnode, I needed to add syntax highlighting.
 ---

-After figuring out how to styled the fetched posts published on my Hashnode blog, I wanted to add the "copy code" button.
+After figuring out how to style the fetched posts on my Hashnode blog, I decided to add a “copy code” button.

-During my search on how to styled fetch markdown, I found, ["Adding a Copy Code Button in Astro Markdown Code Blocks"](https://timneubauer.dev/blog/copy-code-button-in-astro/), a post by Tim Neubauer.
+While searching for how to style fetched markdown, I found a post titled, ["Adding a Copy Code Button in Astro Markdown Code Blocks"](https://timneubauer.dev/blog/copy-code-button-in-astro/), by Tim Neubauer.

-Very quick, I was able to add the button and get it to work.
-There is nothing to import or install for this simple button.
+It didn’t take me long to add the button and get it working.
+There’s nothing to import or install for this simple button.
 Tim starts by creating a layout for posts.
-I already have a layout component so, I just added the script and the styles to the `base.css` file.
+Since I already had a layout component, I just added the script to the layout component and styles to the `base.css` file.

-Here is how and where I added the script to the Layout.
+Here’s where I added the script to the Layout.

 ```js
 ...